It's a dream for many people to become digital nomads. Having the freedom to work remotely from anywhere in the world sounds appealing.

 She then markets them through her website and social media networks.
 She makes quite a nice living doing what she enjoys and still finds time to surf five days a week.

 Read more ways you can Get Paid to Trave

 As you can see whatever your skill set is you can use it to achieve the life of a digital nomad.
 The sooner you get started on your online presence, the more time you will have for traveling when you finally do hit the road.

 The costs associated with being a digital nomad

-For the past two years I haven’t paid a penny in; electric bills, internet bills, rent\lodging, car payments, insurance payments, upkeep on house\car, or really any other expenses other than food, drinks, and travel.
-My situation is a little different though.
+When you factor in the costs you'll be saving like electric bills, car payments, insurance payments, upkeep on house\car, or really any other expenses other than food, drinks, and travel.

-To ease the costs associated with travel, I housesit throughout the year for various clients.
-In exchange for caring for their house, pets and gardens, while they’re away, I get to live for free in their beautiful beach homes.
+To ease the costs associated with travel, many digital nomads housesit in exchange for caring for their house, pets and gardens, while they’re away, I get to live for free in their beautiful beach homes.